-With the publication of Dylan: A Biography (Turner Publishing, May, 2014), Dennis McDougal has authored a total of eleven books and hundreds of newspaper and magazine articles in a career spanning over 40 years.
+With the publication of Dylan: A Biography (Turner Publishing, May, 2014), Dennis McDougal has authored a total of twelve books and hundreds of newspaper and magazine articles in a career spanning over 40 years.
 Most recently, he wrote Hemingway's Suitcase, a picaresque romp through Hollywood, hot August nights and a pitched battle over Ernest Hemingway's long lost novel.

 He was a producer for CNN during the O.J.
 Simpson murder trial and co-produced Inventing L.A.: The Chandlers and Their Times (2009) for PBS.